-A flaky puff pastry tart filled with lemon cream and topped with fresh raspberries.
-Simple, beautiful, and delicious.
+Lemon Tart – A flaky puff pastry tart filled with lemon cream and topped with fresh raspberries.
+An easy and elegant spring or summer dessert.

 Raspberry Lemon Cream Tart

 - Flour or powdered sugar for the work surface

 - 1 sheet frozen puff pastry thawed in the refrigerator

 - 1 large egg beaten

 - 2 teaspoons granulated sugar or coarse sparkling sugar